-Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the 2012 R2 and Firewall virtual machines.
+Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide followed by adding the appropriate content to the selected class, and then schedule the Master Pod to license the Firewall virtual machine.

 When scheduling the Master Pod, it is important to schedule the pod for enough time to complete the following steps.
 Failure to complete the steps prior to taking the final snapshot could mean redeploying necessary virtual machines.